-American Hotel Income Properties REIT (GP) Inc. (the "General Partner") is a corporation established on September 6, 2012 under the CBCA.
-The General Partner's head office is located at 1660 - 401 West Georgia Street, Vancouver, British Columbia V6B 5A1 and its registered office is at 25th Floor, 700 West Georgia Street, Vancouver, British Columbia V7Y 1B3.
+The General Partner is a corporation incorporated on September 6, 2012 under the CBCA.
+The General Partner's head office is located at 1660 - 401 West Georgia Street, Vancouver, British Columbia V6B 5A1 and its registered office is located at 25^{th} Floor -700 West Georgia Street, Vancouver, British Columbia V7Y 1B3.
 The General Partner is the general partner of the REIT.